ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Trigger
   - Normal: sends an output when the angle is inside of the activation threshold
   - Outside: sends an output when the angle is outside the activation threshold
-  - Note: the arrow indicates the currently measured angle and will always try to point north no matter the orientation of the block (will point in the direction closest to the north of the plane it is in)
 - Outputs

 \begin{figure}[H]